saguileran/saguileran.github.io/_posts/en-us/2025-03-16-free-software-development.md

 The tutorial is divided into the following sections:

-1. Preparing testing environment directory and “all-in-one” script
+1. Preparing testing environment directory and "all-in-one" script

    - Create necessary folders and files.
    - Give the required permissions for files and folders.